Convergence and operadic compatibility of bulk and boundary OPEs in two-dimensional conformal field theory

-In this paper, we construct an action of the fundamental groupoid of the Swiss-cheese operad (the parenthesized permutation and braid operad) on $C_1$-cofinite module categories of a vertex operator algebra.
-Based on this result, we show that when a boundary conformal field theory has locally $C_1$-cofinite chiral symmetry, all operator product expansions converge absolutely on open regions in the configuration spaces of the upper half-plane and define real analytic functions (the correlation functions), independent of orders and parentheses of OPEs.
+We prove convergence and compatibility of iterated bulk and boundary operator product expansions (OPEs) in two-dimensional conformal field theory with locally $C_1$-cofinite chiral symmetry.
+For each tree, we give an explicit domain of convergence for the corresponding iterated OPE.
+These local expansions glue to single-valued real analytic functions on the configuration spaces, which are the correlation functions of the theory.
+The proof uses an action of the parenthesized permutation-braid operad on $C_1$-cofinite module categories of a vertex operator algebra.
+This operad models the fundamental groupoid of the two-dimensional Swiss-cheese operad, and under this action the operadic generators correspond to the genus-zero bootstrap equations of boundary CFT.

-Conformal field theory can be defined using an algebraic structure on the state space $F_{\mathrm{bulk}}$.
-This algebraic structure is called {\it the operator product expansion (OPE)} which in two dimensions defines infinitely many products of the following form:
+Conformal field theory is described by an algebraic structure known as the \emph{operator product expansion} (OPE) \cite{Poly1,BPZ,FMS}.
+In two dimensions, the OPE is a family of products depending on a point of the punctured complex plane,

-Unlike ordinary algebra, \eqref{eq_intro_bulk_ope} depends on the spacetime point $z\in \C^\times$, and the products have convergence regions where they are well-defined.
-The axioms of the algebra formed by the OPE on $\R^d$ were proposed by Polyakov in physics and are called {\it the bootstrap equations} \cite{Poly1}.

-In two dimensions, conformal field theories with central charges smaller than $1$ are classified using the bootstrap equation \cite{BPZ,CIZ,Ka}.
-In three or more dimensions, numerical analysis based on the bootstrap equation also leads to the critical exponents of the Ising model with high accuracy \cite{RRTV,EPPRSV}.
-In recent years, quantum field theories with higher structures, such as extended topological field theory and quantum field theory with boundaries and defects, have attracted much attention \cite{BD,Lu,GKSW}.
-Among them, boundary conditions of a two-dimensional CFT correspond to D-branes in string theory, and it is important to mathematically consider them in order to understand the mirror symmetry \cite{Kont,KO,Polc2}.
-In physics, the bootstrap equations for boundary CFT are also known and are useful in construction and classification \cite{Le}.

-Thus, the usefulness of the method of defining CFTs by the OPE and the bootstrap equation has been verified from various aspects.
-In the absence of boundaries (called a bulk CFT), the bootstrap equation is equivalent to the product $\cdot_z$ being commutative and associative ``in the sense of analytic continuation'' \cite{M2}.
-In the case of classical commutative associative algebra where the product does not depend on $z$, any $r$ products is equal regardless of orders and parentheses (e.g. $(dc)(ab)=a(b(cd))$).
-Since the bootstrap equation is equivalent to being ``commutative and associative'', one would expect the same to hold for the iterated compositions of OPEs.
-But in general, what radius of convergence do series such as $((a_1\cdot_{z_1}a_2)\cdot_{z_2}a_3)\cdot_{z_3}a_4$ have?
-If convergent, does it depend on order and parenthesis?
-These questions are completely non-trivial \cite{KQR21}.
-We call this question the {\it consistency of OPEs}.

-The purpose of this paper is to prove that for boundary 2d CFT and bulk 2d CFT ``the bootstrap equations lead to the consistency'' by giving the convergence regions of OPEs for all such ordering and parentheses under the assumption that the theory has a sufficiently large chiral symmetry (i.e., the state spaces are locally $C_1$-cofinite modules of a vertex operator algebra).

-Before going into more detail, we will briefly discuss boundary CFT.
-A boundary CFT is an algebra of OPEs on the upper half-plane: